david-dorf/BotChocolate/bot_vis/README.md

+# BotVis
-# BotVis: Computer Vision Package for BotChocolate
+Computer Vision Package for BotChocolate

 ## Package Description
 The bot_vis is consists of two executable, `april_tf.py` and `calibration.py`.